jidongxiao/networksecurity/notes/tcp/tcp_window.md

 ## Sequence Number and SYN Packets

-When a SYN packet is received:
+If a TCP connection already exists, and you still send a SYN packet using the same (source port, destination port, source ip, destination IP), then, when a SYN packet is received:

 - The sequence number in the SYN packet is compared against this valid window.
 - If the SYN packet’s sequence number is within the window and doesn't align with the current state of the connection (i.e., it’s unexpected), it triggers a RST to reset the connection.